Book your enrolment today

 In 2003, Justin became a serving Police Officer within Dyfed Powys Police where he worked within a number of specialist departments such as Roads Policing and Armed Response, policing the whole of South Wales.

-He then moved on to a Private Security industry and worked for four years as a close protection officer on a number of private and government contracts in hostile environments.
+Justin then made a career change into the Private Security industry and worked for a number of years as a Close Protection Officer and Operations Manager on a number of private and government contracts in hostile environments.

 Prior to this he was in the Army as a combat medical technician.
 Ryan served all over the world including Germany, Lebanon and Afghanistan.
 During his time in the military he spent a lot of time playing rugby and taking part in many other sporting activities.

 Since leaving the army Ryan has been working for MPCT.